alexcoady/alexcoady.github.io/_posts/2014-09-10-geox-amhibiox.markdown

 ![Before tearing]({{ "/change.jpg" | prepend: page.slug | prepend: page.imagesrc | prepend: site.baseurl }})

-If the user chooses correctly, the 2 meet at the end of walk of into the distance; if they don't, they miss their opportunity.
+If the user chooses correctly, the couple meet at the end of walk off into the distance.
+If they don't, the couple miss their opportunity.
 Fortunately the film can be replayed and the correct choices can be made.

 The site also features 360&deg; 3d models of various shoes that the user can interact with: